 - VPNs have a negligible impact on your phone’s battery life and internet speed.

 - Security features: what protocols is the VPN using?
-What is their track record when it comes to security?
-Do they offer features like kill switch?
+What is its track record regarding security?
+Do they offer features like a kill switch?

-- Connection speeds: does the VPN offer servers near where you are?
+- Connection speeds: does the VPN offer servers near you?
 Is their server infrastructure prepared to handle fast connections?

-- Server count: more servers are always a good feature, enabling more flexibility and lessening the odds of server congestion;
+- Server count: a large number of servers is always a good feature, enabling more flexibility and lessening the odds of server congestion.

 - Ease of use: how easy is the app to install and run?
-Is it supported on the devices you want to use a VPN on?
-Those are some important features to consider;
+Is it supported on the devices on which you want to use a VPN?
+Those are some important features to consider.

-- Additional features: check for features like split-tunneling (which allows you to exempt certain apps/pages from using a VPN), camouflage mode (which obfuscates VPN use), and more!
+- Additional features: check for features like split-tunneling (which allows you to exempt certain apps/pages from using a VPN), obfuscated servers (which hide VPN use), and others.

 Of course, one of the most important questions to consider is whether you want to pay for the VPN.